 To obtain a list of your authorized URLs, or to authorize additional URLs:

-- Log in to the Google for Work Support Portal.
+- Log in to the Google Cloud Support Portal.

 - From the left side menu, click Maps: Manage Client ID.

 You may add up to 100 URLs at a time, to a total of 3000 URLs.
-If you require higher limits, please contact Google for Work Support.
+If you require higher limits, please contact Google Cloud Support.

-More information about authorizing URLs is available from the Getting Started chapter of the Google Maps API for Work documentation.
+More information about authorizing URLs is available in the developer's guide.

 will display this message: